priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Data-Processing/Apache-Spark/SPARK_KEY_CONCEPTS.md

 ## 📊 Core Data Structures - Different Types of Production Materials

+> **Think of Spark's data structures like different ways to organize materials in your factory - from raw materials to finished products with quality control** - Different Types of Production Materials

 > **Think of Spark's data structures like different ways to organize materials in your factory - from raw materials to finished products with quality control**

 ### 📦 **RDDs (Resilient Distributed Datasets) - Raw Materials**